SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ## Selective Disclosure

-The difference between *partial* disclosure and *selective* disclosure is determined by the correlatability of the disclosed field(s) after *full* disclosure of the detailed field value.
-A *partially disclosable* field becomes correlatable after *full* disclosure.
-Whereas a *selectively disclosable* field may be excluded from the full disclosure of any other selectively disclosable fields.
-And after such disclosure, the selectively disclosed fields are not correlatable to the so-far undisclosed but selectively disclosable fields.
+As explained previously, the primary difference between *partial disclosure* and *selective disclosure* is determined by the correlatability with respect to its encompassing block after *full disclosure* of the detailed field value.
+A *partially disclosable* field becomes correlatable to its encompassing block after its *full disclosure*.
+Whereas a *selectively disclosable* field may be excluded from the *full disclosure* of any other selectively disclosable fields in its encompassing block.
+After selective disclosure, the selectively disclosed fields are not correlatable to the so-far undisclosed but selectively disclosable fields in the same encompassing block.
 In this sense, *full disclosure* means detailed disclosure of the selectively disclosed attributes not detailed disclosure of all selectively disclosable attributes.

-*Partial* disclosure is an essential mechanism needed to support chain-link confidentiality [[41]].
-The *offer* requires partial disclosure, and full disclosure only happens after *acceptance* of the *offer*. *Selective* disclosure, on the other hand, is an essential mechanism needed to unbundle in a correlation minimizing way a single commitment by an Issuer to a bundle of fields (i.e. a nested block or array of fields).
-This allows separating a "stew" of attributes into its constituent attributes without correlating the constituents via the stew.
+Recall that *partial* disclosure is an essential mechanism needed to support chain-link confidentiality [[41]].
+The chain-link confidentiality exchange *offer* requires *partial disclosure*, and *full disclosure* only happens after *acceptance* of the *offer*. *Selective* disclosure, on the other hand, is an essential mechanism needed to unbundle in a correlation minimizing way a single commitment by an Issuer to a bundle of fields (i.e. a nested block or array of fields).
+This allows separating a "stew" of "ingredients" (attributes) into its constituent "ingredients" (attributes) without correlating the constituents via the stew.

 ACDCs, as a standard, benefit from a minimally sufficient approach to selective disclosure that is simple enough to be universally implementable and adoptable.
 This does not preclude support for other more sophisticated but optional approaches.
 But the minimally sufficient approach should be universal so that at least one selective disclosure mechanism be made available in all ACDC implementations.
 To clarify, not all instances of an ACDC must employ the minimal selective disclosure mechanisms as described herein but all ACDC implementations must support any instance of an ACDC that employs the minimal selective disclosure mechanisms as described above.